 - A sample simulation with debriefing

 - Learner focus – taking risks, building the logic, owning the learning

 - Simulation and education theory

 - Design, implementation and debriefing simulations, and practice, lots of practice

 - Asking questions effectively

-- Creating high-level learning outcomes, objectives and activities for simulation
+- Creating high-level learning outcomes, objectives and activities

 - Team training and how to create scenarios for learning